What is an RSS feed?

 Depending on how you choose to retrieve new content (see choices below), it can either appear on a web-based reader, web browser, be sent direct to your PC hard drive or be sent to your email inbox if your reader gives you this option.

 Sounds good.
 How do I do this?

 - Set up a news reader: You will need an RSS news reader.
-Most well-known online brands such as Google and Yahoo offer these, handy if you already have an account with them as you won’t need to create a new one.
+Some well-known online brands such as Yahoo offer these, handy if you already have an account with them as you won’t need to create a new one.
 Or you can download an application to your computer or use a browser, such as Firefox.
 For a list of options, see the links below.

 - Choose the content: Once you’ve downloaded your news reader, you can start choosing which content you wish to receive.
 On many websites, the orange symbol below is used to indicate a feed is available.
 If no orange button is available, then it means a feed isn’t available or another small icon is sometimes used with acronyms such as RSS, XML, or RDF to let you know a feed is available.